|

-battle of Midway Island in June 1942 turned the tide of World War II and proved
+Island in June 1942 turned the tide of World War II and proved conclusively the

-1943.
-The second ship bearing the name was a jeep carrier USS
+The second ship bearing the Midway name was a Casablanca-class escort carrier,

 The product of the Newport News Shipbuilding and Dry Dock Company, she was the

 Midway's keel was laid on October 27, 1943.
-The Midway class hull arrangement was
+The Midway-class aircraft carriers

-design intended to correct certain problems in the Essex class design.
-They had
+correct certain problems in the Essex class design.
+They had armored flight

-armored flight decks, requiring a much larger hull and lower freeboard, to
+decks, requiring a much larger hull and lower freeboard, to reduce top weight.

-reduce top weight.
 They also carried a very heavy AA battery of 5/54 weapons.
+The armor requirement

 Launched on March 20, 1945, she was sponsored by Mrs. Bradford William Ripley,